delyoussoufi/ALIU_interface/README.md

 The frontend of ALIU Interface is designed to provide an intuitive and user-friendly interface for accessing and interacting with the ALIU Red Flag Artwork Database.

-## Installation Instructions
+### Installation Instructions

-To set up the Art Explorer frontend project, please ensure that you have the following tools and dependencies installed:
+To set up the ALIU Interface frontend project, please ensure that you have the following tools and dependencies installed:

 1. Node.js: Make sure you have Node.js installed on your system.
 You can download it from https://nodejs.org/.